GWU-APSC1001/gwu-apsc1001.github.io/_pages/contact.md

 - **Location:** TBA

 ##### Zachary Stecher
+- Zachary Stecher is a graduate student studying civil engineering with a focus on structural engineering.
+He received his bachelor’s degree from GW in the same field in 2021.
+He has spent the last 2 and a half years performing earthquake engineering research with Professor Pedro Silva in the high bay laboratory of SEH.
+Over the summer, Zachary worked for EXP, a design firm in DC, and started his fellowship in the Dean’s Office where he currently coordinates academic support and study abroad initiatives.
+He spent his 4th undergraduate semester studying abroad in Sydney, Australia.
+After finishing his master’s degree, Zachary would like to go into structural design for mid-rise and high-rise buildings.
 - **E-mail:** zstecher@gwmail.gwu.edu
 - **Office hours:** Tuesdays 1 PM -2 PM; Thursdays 1 PM – 2PM
 - **Location:** Tompkins Hall Suite 406 on Tuesdays; Tompkins Hall Suite 410 on Thursdays